longdafeng/pyseekdb/README.md

     """
     A simple custom embedding function that uses hash-based vectorization.

-    This creates fixed-dimensional vectors by hashing the text.
+    This creates fixed-dimensional embeddings by hashing the text.
     """

     def __init__(self, dimension: int = 128):